Prathama-sanshi/Gitops-and-Observability/README.md

         * Delete the ArgoCD Custom Resources and related configurations.
         * Cleans up all argocd-managed resources to restore the cluster to its pre-installation state.

-### 🚀 GitOps & Observability

-* **Prometheus Instrumentation:** Developed a Python file-monitoring application using the **Prometheus client library** to expose custom application metrics on /metrics via port 8000.
-* **Containerization & Helm Packaging:** Dockerized the core application and packaged it into a customizable **Helm chart** complete with ConfigMaps, liveness/readiness probes, Horizontal Pod Autoscalers (HPA), and strict CPU/memory resource limits.
-* **Observability Stack Integration:** Deployed the **kube-prometheus-stack** in-cluster and configured automated metric scraping from the application instances utilizing a targeted Kubernetes **PodMonitor** custom resource.
-* **Alerting as Code:** Coded proactive alerting thresholds directly into the infrastructure repository using Prometheus operator **PrometheusRule** CRDs.
-* **GitOps Automation:** Automated the entire end-to-end infrastructure and application deployment lifecycle with **ArgoCD** and **FluxCD**, For ArgoCD  **app-of-apps** architectural pattern alongside **Kustomize-based** environment overlays for development is used and for FluxCD Helmrelease and architectural pattern alongside **Kustomize-based** environment overlays for developments is used.
+Helmrelease and architectural pattern alongside **Kustomize-based** environment overlays for developments is used.